loxsmoke/mddox/README.md

 | -**n**  | --**no-title**            | Do not write the "created by mddox at date" in the markdown file. |
 | -**v**  | --**verbose**             | Print some debug info when generating documentation.
 It may help troubleshooting some issues such as missing type information of referenced assemblies. |

-For best result enable XML documentation build switch in your project and use publish build to get all references assemblies in one folder.
+For best results enable XML documentation build switch in your project and use publish build to get all referenced assemblies in one folder.

 Documenting all types of one assembly